-Hawk Ridge Nature Reserve, located in Duluth, St. Louis County, Minnesota, provides some of North America's best autumn hawk watching.
+Hawk Ridge Nature Reserve IBA, located in Duluth, Minnesota, provides some of North America's best autumn hawk watching.
 Hawk Ridge is owned by the City of Duluth and managed as a reserve by the Hawk Ridge Bird Observatory.
-The reserve is surrounded by a 200 acre buffer zone.
-The buffer zone and the reserve are being nominated for IBA status.
+The reserve is surrounded by a 200-acre buffer zone.
+The buffer zone and the reserve are included in the Important Bird Area.

+Migrating raptor counts from Hawk Ridge Nature Reserve for the past 30 years have averaged 62,595 individuals, with some years exceeding 100,000 birds.
+Large numbers of Broad-winged Hawks, Sharp-shinned Hawks and Bald Eagles are counted every fall.
 Daily counts of migrating raptors have been conducted for 30 years along with banding of both raptors and migrating songbirds.
 Hawks migrate from as far away as the Arctic towards wintering areas as distant as South America.
-During the fall, migrating hawks concentrate in impressive numbers at the western tip of Lake Superior.
 Reluctant to cross a large body of water, birds funnel down the north shore of Lake Superior, riding thermals and updrafts created by the topography along the shore.
+Hawk Ridge has been known to be a significant migration concentration point for well over half a century.
+The first organized hawk counts were started and documented by Dr. Pershing Hofslund in 1951.
+The banding station was started in 1972, and almost 3,000 raptors and over 15,000 songbirds from 100 species are banded there annually.

 Hawk Ridge Nature Reserve IBA is the most significant raptor migration site in Minnesota, and one of the premier sites in North America.
 The fall raptor count from the main overlook for the past 30 years has averaged 62,595 individuals, with fall season totals exceeding 100,000 individuals in two different years.
 Newly initiated spring counts indicate a previously undetected northern movement as well.
 Since 1996, songbird banding has also been a regular occurrence with over 15,000 individuals from 100 species banded.